metadriverse/policydissect/README.md

 The quadrupedal robot is trained with the code provided by https://github.com/Mehooz/vision4leg.git.
 For playing with legged robot, run```python policydissect/play/play_quadrupedal.py```.
 Press ```i```,```j```,```k```,```l``` for changing the moving direction. and ```r``` for reset.
-You can challenge the hard environment with the AI by running ```python policydissect/play/play_quadrupedal.py --hard``` You can change to a different environment by adding ```--seed you_seed_int_type```.
+Also, you can collaborate with AI and challenge the hard environment consisting of obstacles and challenging terrains by running ```python policydissect/play/play_quadrupedal.py --hard```
+You can change to a different environment by adding ```--seed you_seed_int_type```.
 *tips: Avoiding running too fast!*